Tap-Payments/Card-Flutter/README.md

       ]
 ```

-2. Pass these parameters to the created Card Form variable before as follows
+2. Pass these parameters to the TapCardViewWidget widget
 ```dart
 // We provide the card view the needed parameters.
 TapCardViewWidget(